How to make a resume on a Word document

 The easiest way to do this is to click the “Line and Paragraph Spacing” icon and choose “Line Spacing Options”:

-You can then go to “Spacing” to change the size of the “Before” and “After” line breaks, and to “Line Spacing” to choose how much space there is between each line.
+Then, you can go to “Spacing” to change the size of the “Before” and “After” line breaks, or to “Line Spacing” to choose how much space there is between each line.

 Add horizontal lines

-Horizontal lines help break up information on your resume and make it easier for employers to read it, and there are a few different ways of adding them to your Word document resume:
+Horizontal lines help break up information on your resume and make it easier to read.

-- The most basic way is to press shift + the hyphen key to create an underscore, and then hold it until you have a line of the size you want, in the position you want it.
-You can also use the asterisk key to do this.
+- Press shift + the hyphen key to create an underscore, and then hold it until you have a line of the length you want

-- If you need the line to stretch across the width of the page, press the hyphen key three times, press enter, and one will appear.
-You can do the same thing with tildes, asterisks, and equal signs for a slightly different look and feel.
+- If you need the line to stretch across the width of the page, press the hyphen key three times and then press enter

-- Finally, you can click on the “Borders” icon and choose “Horizontal Line”, and an adjustable line will be added for you.
+- Click on the “Borders” icon and choose “Horizontal Line”